bobbyiliev/101-linux-commands-ebook/ebook/en/content/003-the-cat-tac-command.md

 # The `cat` command
 ---

-The `cat` command allows us to create single or multiple files, view content of a file, concatenate files and redirect output in terminal or files.
+The `cat` command allows us to create single or multiple files, to view the content of a file or to concatenate files and redirect the output to the terminal or files.

-The "cat" stands for 'concatenate.' and it is one of the most frequently used commands in the Linux terminal.
+The "cat" stands for 'concatenate.' and it's one of the most frequently used commands in the Linux terminal.

 ### Examples of uses:

-1. To display content of a file in terminal:
+1. To display the content of a file in terminal:

 ```
 cat <specified_file_name>
 ```

-2. To display content of multiple files in terminal:
+2. To display the content of multiple files in terminal:

 ```
 cat file1 file2 ...
 ```

-3. To create a file with cat command:
+3. To create a file with the cat command:

 ```
 cat > filename
 ```

-5. To display all the files in current directory:
+5. To display the content of all the files in current directory:

 ```
 cat *
 ```

-6. To redirect a file to the other file:
+6. To put the output of a given file into another file:

 ```
 cat oldfile > newfile